qdraw/starsky/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* We currently don't have a place, you can [contact](https://qdraw.nl/contact.html) me.
+* We currently don't have a special place for this, you can [contact](https://qdraw.nl/contact.html) me.

 #### **Do you want to contribute to the Starsky documentation?**